 The brake traction control system applies significant torque to the wheel that wants to slip, allowing the Torsen differential to apply two to four times that increased torque to the other wheel.

 The system on the Hummer is capable of sending a large amount of torque to whichever tires have traction, even if this means sending it all to a single tire.
 This brings the Hummer pretty close to our definition of an ideal four-wheel-drive system: one that supplies each tire with the maximum amount of torque it can handle.

-For more information on four-wheel drive and related topics, check out the links on the next page.
+For more information on four-wheel drive and related topics, check out the links below.